dicook/tutorial_make_better_data_plots/README.md

 ## Getting started

-1. (This is a head start, but final list available before tutorial) You should have a reasonably up to date version of R and R Studio, eg RStudio 2024.09.0 +375 and R version 4.5.0 (2025-04-11).
+1. You should have a reasonably up to date version of R and R Studio, eg RStudio 2025.05.0+496 "Mariposa Orchid" and R version 4.5.0 (2025-04-11) "How About a Twenty-Six".
 Install the following packages, and their dependencies.

 ```
 install.packages(c("ggplot2",